 SOS Children’s Villages began its work in Bahia in 1980.

-Strengthening families: The SOS Family Strengthening Programme provides much needed support to families who are at risk of breaking down.
+Strengthening families: The SOS Family Strengthening Program provides much needed support to families who are at risk of breaking down.
 We aim to reach out to those who are especially vulnerable.
 We ensure that they have access to services and that children go to school.
-We also run workshops on children’s rights and raise awareness on key issues affecting children and young people.
+Our workshops on children’s rights raise awareness on key issues affecting children and young people.

-Support for young people: When young people from the village feel ready to move out of the family home in order to pursue further education or vocational training our youth programme makes shared accommodation available to them.
-With the support of qualified counsellors, the young people live together and learn to take responsibility, plan for their future and prepare for independent adult life.
+Support for young people: When young people from the village feel ready to move out of the family home in order to pursue further education or vocational training our youth program makes shared accommodation available to them.
+With the support of qualified counselors, the young people live together and learn to take responsibility, plan for their future and prepare for independent adult life.